Jeiwan/jeiwan.github.io/content/posts/upgradeable-proxy-from-scratch.md

 ```

 Notice that this is a constant so it won't occupy a memory slot – the compiler will replace all its occurrences with
 its value.
-Also, notice that the `implementaiton` state variable has gone now – we won't use it!
+Also, notice that the `implementation` state variable has gone now – we won't use it!

 Next, rewrite the setter and getter functions: